kevinwshin/French-House-Manual/README.md

 - Throw away or recycle (after washing them out!) bottles/cans or trash people rudely left in the common spaces.
 - Organize sofas and chairs so that the room looks nice.
 - Take out the trash and replace the trash bag.

+---

+- Sweep and mop, THIS INCLUDES UPSTAIRS hallway and just sweeping the stairs.
+    - Mopping only needs to be done once a week.
+Coordinate a system with the Labor Czar and other Commons Cleaner as soon as you are assigned this labor at the beginning of a semester to ensure labor is split evenly.
+- Commons Clean must be finished and signed-off for by midnight at the end of your assigned half of the week.
+- This jobs spans for half of the week.
+This means that you should look after these areas every day.
+If the Labor Czar finds them dirty, you will be asked to tidy up.
+Extra tidying must be finished by a time determined between you and the Labor Czar, which will often be the end of the day.

+#### Mail (Membership)
+- Bring in and sort mail into personal boxes.
+- Newspapers should be brought in, taken out of the bag and left on the dining room table.
+- Forward former members' mail
+    - Any house member who has moved out the previous semester will have their mail forwarded to them at the end of every month for the duration of the following semester.
+Collect this in appropriate container on side of mailboxes.
+- Mail and any newspapers should be brought in before noon every day.
+You must sign-off for forwarding mail before the last day of every month.

+#### Porch/Laundry Clean (1 hour)
+Porch
+- Clean off and wipe down picnic table: recycle newspapers and bottles/cans, throw out trash, clean and Jackson any dishes left out, and empty ashtrays.
+- Sweep porch and stairs.
+Only mop if it is particularly dirty/muddy.
+You can always spray it down with the hose.
+- Pick up cigarette butts and trash around smokers bench and recycle any bottles or cans.

+Laundry Room
+- Organize and wipe down laundry supply shelf.
+- Wipe down washer and dryer including door gaps, crevices and detergent areas.
+- Empty filter at bottom of washing machine and check and clean dryer filter.
+- Write on the board if liquid/dry laundry detergent or dryer sheets are low.
+- Sweep and take out the trash.
+- Wash and dry kitchen towels
+- Clean mop heads weekly in the washing machine.
+You MUST use the delicate cycle and put rubber bands around the strings so they do not tangle.

+Porch/Laundry Clean must be finished and signed-off for by midnight at the end of your assigned part of the week.